Kootenai County and Coeur d’Alene Current Real Estate Market | June 2026

-This update blends the most recent closed-sale trend data with current active inventory snapshots so buyers and sellers can see both what has recently happened and what the market feels like right now.
+This update blends the latest publicly available closed-sale trend data with current listing and mortgage-rate context so buyers and sellers can understand both where the market has been and what it feels like right now.

 Kootenai County Market Snapshot

-Real-time snapshot of pricing, demand, and inventory across North Idaho’s top markets.
+Current public market snapshot of pricing, pace, demand, and inventory across North Idaho’s top markets.

 Kootenai County